VatsalP07/langgraph-rag-agent/README.md

 ## Architecture & Flow

 The agent's logic is structured as a state machine using LangGraph.
 The diagram below illustrates the conditional paths and loops that make the agent robust.
-It's not a simple linear chain; it's a graph that can reason about its own progress.
+It's not a simple linear chain; it's a graph that can reason about its own progress and attempt to recover from failures.

 ```mermaid
 graph TD